Night School: Co-Creating in Dream Time

 I was able to show the other jury members that some of them were reading that point as an “and” statement (if p and q) when it was actually written as an “or” statement (if p or q).

 The judge was not asking us to agree to both parts of the statement; we only had to agree to one part or the other—and we all could do that.
-I gave an analogy to help them understand the difference and they all got it and we were quickly able to reach a verdict.
+I gave an analogy to help the other jurors understand the difference and they all got it and we were quickly able to reach a verdict.

-Some spiritual teachers say that only paying students are included in their night schools.
-I frankly do not even know how it is possible to limit attendance in night school.
+Some spiritual teachers say that only paying students are included in their Night Schools.
+I frankly do not even know how it is possible to limit attendance in Dream Time.
 It is my soul calling to teach.
 I do so joyfully and generously, both when I am awake and when I am sleeping.
-I open my night school to anyone who chooses to attend.
+I open my Night School to anyone who chooses to attend.
 I know that we all benefit from our joint participation.

-I thank you all for participating with me in Night School.
+I thank you all for participating with me in Dream Time.
 It really is a co-creative process.
 You are invited to participate any time you choose.
 Just set your intention to join in and you will be there.
 May we enjoy much happy and productive co-creation together!!!